arzwa/MultilocusIsland/docs/draft-hapdip2.md

 # Results

-The results section is organized as follows: we start with an analysis of the deterministic multilocus system, contrasting the predicted barrier effect with the single locus model and examining the effects of dominance, neglecting drift and heterogeneity of selective effects across the barrier.
+The results are organized as follows: we start with an analysis of the deterministic multilocus system, examining the effects of LD on equilibrium allele frequencies and contrasting the roles of dominance in the single locus model with the multilocus model, neglecting drift and heterogeneity of selective effects across the barrier.
-We next consider the effects of genetic drift and show how we can accurately predict the equilibrium allele frequency distributions at individual barrier loci with arbitrary dominance and haploid selection.
+We next consider the effects of genetic drift and investigate how equilibrium allele frequencies on the island depend jointly on the population size, the strength of migration relative to selection at a single locus, the extent of LD, and dominance.
+We also consider the role of selection in both the haploid and diploid phase of a biphasic life cycle, showing how life cycle details can be accurately dealt with using a set of effective parameters.
-Lastly, we study the effects of heterogeneous barrier architectures on the maintenance of local adaptation and observable patterns of equilibrium differentiation.
+Lastly, we study the effects of heterogeneous barrier architectures on the maintenance of local adaptation and patterns of equilibrium differentiation.

 ## Multilocus barriers with dominance in the deterministic model